MadeByMike/madebymike/site/content/writing/using-css-variables.md

 }
 ```

-Everything inside that container will inherrit the same border.
+Everything inside that container will inherit the same border.
 Pretty soon you will be overriding variables on everything, and you don't need a universal `*` selector to fall into this trap.

 ### Use preprocessors for static variables